o11k/tetris-asm/README.md

-# tetris-asm
+# Assembly Tetris

-Tetris for DOS written in x68 assembly
+Tetris for DOS written in 8086 assembly